fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ```

 <aside class="positive">
-Some people may ask why the name of the database does not end with db (e.g. icingaweb2db).
-I have been trying to find an answer as to why I should name a database with the extension db, just to indicate that it really is a database.
-With no success.
+Some people may wonder why the name of the database does not end with db (e.g. icingaweb2db).
+I tried to find an answer to this question to show that it really is a database.
+But without success.
 </aside>

 Create Icinga 2 database user.
 Remember, we want to keep things easy.